ualib/agda-algebras/algebras.lagda.rst

 (where, 𝒫 denotes the :term:`power set operator`).

 **N.B.** An equational class is sometimes referred to as a **variety**; this is because of the celebrated Birkhoff theorem which states that a class of algebraic structures is an equational class if and only if it is closed under the taking of homomorphic images (𝑯), subalgebras (𝑺), and products (𝑷).
-A formal Agda proof of Birkhoff's theorem is one of our main goals which we achieve in :numref:`the birkhoff module %s <the birkhoff module>` that is described in :numref:`the birkhoff module`.
+A formal Agda proof of Birkhoff's theorem is one of our main goals which we achieve in :numref:`the birkhoff module <the birkhoff module>` described in :numref:`the birkhoff module`.

 --------------------------